prathamesh-mutkure/anti-cheat-exam-app/README.md

 # Anti-Cheat Exam App  🌟

 An App that aims to stop cheating in online exams with the power of AI and ML, co-created with [Samyak Sukhdeve](https://github.com/SamyakSukhdeve)

+We also have a web version of the app with more features and better features, check that project [here](https://github.com/prathamesh-mutkure/anti-cheat-app-web)

 <p align="center">
 <img src="https://user-images.githubusercontent.com/28570857/178106216-25d91b1c-06cf-42fa-85fc-cf3540868b1f.png"/>